kencrocken/FiraCodeiScript/README.md

 Download or clone this repository and install the fonts on your system.

 In your editor of choice set the font to `Fira Code iScript`.
+Also, ensure that the current theme and syntax highlighting utilize italic.